Your shopping cart is empty

 Codecs (audio compressors) are used on VoIP hardware phones and softphones to squeeze more audio into your data connection.
 Support for codecs varies between hardware and softphone manufacturers so you can't always be certain what phone will have what support.

 However, codecs automatically "negotiate" when you make a phone call and in most phones, you can define your codec priorities.
 So in a VoIP to VoIP call if the other party is using say GSM and you're using G.711, you will negotiate between you by working down the priorities to the best codec available for you both to have the best quality call you can.
-Yay.com currently support the follow codecs as standard.
+We currently support the following codecs as standard.
 In most devices you set an order of priority for codecs and we recommend the order below.

 13 February 2019

 Easily reduce call abandonment rates and control the flow of calls to your team when you use call queuing with our cloud-based VoIP phone system.